 To say that I am impressionable would be to put it mildly.
-And when I say impressionable I mean prone to take on the circumstances and the weight of people, places and things around me.
+And when I say impressionable, I mean prone to take on the circumstances and anxieties of things around me.
 Here’s an example: I watched the movie “Castaway,” and for the next seven nights in a row, dreamt that I was drowning.

-I’m like a giant sponge.
+I’m a giant sponge.
 I absorb whatever I allow myself to be exposed to.
-Of course I can’t always control my surroundings and life situations so as to avoid anything negative, but I’ve had a giant wakeup call in the past week or so.
+That’s great when those things are inspiring and encouraging.
+Of course, I can’t always control my surroundings and life situations to avoid anything negative, but due to a big wake-up call recently.
 I’ve allowed myself to become overly saturated with the cares of the world and the prophets of doom (and gloom).
 It’s time to reboot my spirit.

 Here are the five things I will be doing on a daily basis over the coming 30 days:

-5. Guard my mind.
 Even with items 1 through 4 above in play, I have one of those minds that can come up with all kinds of thoughts and worries on its own.
 But guess what?
 I can control my mind.
 I can choose what I will think about.
-So this month I am making a concerted effort to make sure the thoughts on which I dwell are positive, empowering and enabling of good things in my life.
+So this month I am making a concerted effort to make sure the thoughts on which I dwell are positive, empowering, and enabling of good things in my life.